tammet/jsfol/README.md

-## Graphs, named graphs and quads with the narc predicate
+## Graphs and quads with the narc predicate

 JSON-LD uses the `"@graph"` key for two objectives: